Big-Day-Studios/souls-custody-the-witchs-jail/README.md

 ## How to run it

+First of all, you have to you must have [node js and npm command](https://nodejs.org/en/download/) installed.

+If you already have it installed, install yarn command using:

+### `npm install yarn`

-In the project directory, you can run:
+And then, in the project directory, must run first:

+### `yarn`

+So now you can run the following commands:

 ### `yarn start`